 1. Damaged or Missing Shingles

 This is the most obvious and easiest to spot.
 The next question to answer is, ‘how many shingles are missing?’
-James Casey, one of our founders here at Greentek Property Solutions, commonly finds that most homeowners check for missing shingles from the ground.
+James Casey, one of our founders here at Greentek Roofing and Solar, commonly finds that most homeowners check for missing shingles from the ground.
 He recommends that if you are going to check yourself, to do so from the roof, not the ground.

 Most missing shingles can be chalked up to poor weather.
 If it is a few shingles it is possible to replace the shingles and can be done so at your discretion.
 However, if you feel the damage warrants an inspection give us a call we are happy to come by.